XtraKrispi/fp-workshop/client/README.md

 `npm install` or `yarn` in the client directory to install any dependencies

-After they are installed, run the dev application:
+After they are installed, run the intro application:

-`npm run dev` or `yarn dev`
+`npm run intro` or `yarn intro`

 This will start up a web server at port 3000 that is watching the source tree for changes and will automatically reload your browser on file changes.